efritz/blog/content/articles/2024-01-17-compressing-source-code-ranges.md

 To save space, I did some tricks such as interning `fileName` into a secondary table so that we'd only have to store many copies of a row identifier rather than the same number of copies of the full raw text path, and storing 40-character Git SHAs as 160-bits integers (as $16^{40} = 2^{160}$).
 The subsequent data dominating storage was the huge array of integers forming the `range` payload.
 Using the `EncodeRanges` function, the `range` payload could be compressed to the point where the storage of file paths would again be the subject of (future) concern.

-This function a nice piece of code because it works particularly wall *in the context it was written for*.
+This function a nice piece of code because it works particularly well *in the context it was written for*.
 This isn't an _algorithmic_ pearl, where the procedure will produce some optimal value for any pathological input you could supply.
 In fact, it's the opposite.
 It's the anti-Bellman–Ford.
 It makes *very specific* assumptions about how its input will be supplied, in order to take advantage of insights in the common cases of the input distribution.

 The code, in its entirety [^1], is shown below.